Wrapper-Offline-Electron/wrapper-offline-electron.github.io/README.md

 ## Is Wrapper Offline Electron auto-updatable?

-Currently, it's in testing stages, and it is not, bu soon it will be once stability is well.
+Currently, it's in testing stages, and it is not, but it will once Wrapper Offline Desktop releases.

+**NOTE: Only on Windows and on Linux Wrapper Offline Desktop will be auto-updatable.**

 ## Supported Operating Systems
 * Windows